microsoft/vscode-docs/docs/extensions/webview.md

 The contents of the webview are within an iframe inside the webview document.
 You can use Developer Tools to inspect and modify the webview's DOM, and debug scripts running within the webview itself.

-If you use the webview Developer Tools console, make sure to select the **active frame** environment from the dropdown in the top left corner of the Console panel:
+If you use the webview Developer Tools console, make sure to select the **active frame** environment from the drop-down in the top left corner of the Console panel:

 ![Selecting the active frame](images/webview/debug-active-frame.png)